-In 2022, nearly 50% of early stage researchers considered starting a startup as an option for their career path (National Barometer of Early Stage Researchers and Entrepreneurship -2022 Bpifrance & PhD Talent).
+In 2022, nearly 50% of young researchers considered starting a startup as an option for their career path (National Barometer of Young Researchers and Entrepreneurship - 2022 Bpifrance & PhD Talent).
 PhD holders, in addition to possessing useful skills for the entrepreneurial journey, have the opportunity to leverage the innovative results of their research and rely on a robust ecosystem to create their own businesses.